dilsilva/flowtraders-ml/README.md

   - **Trade-Off**:
     - New IAM roles or permissions require Terraform changes, which may slow down immediate access adjustments.
   - **Improvement Opportunities**:
+    - More granular control over permissions for each kind of user through code.
     - Use **IAM Conditions** for time-based or attribute-based access policies.
     - Integrate with **Google Workspace Groups** to simplify user role assignments.